AutumnSama27/Sarcasm-Detector-Model-Comparison/README.md

 ### Models:

-All the Finetuned model have been uploaded to HuggingFace Platform:
+All the finetuned model have been uploaded to HuggingFace platform:

 AutumnSama27/Finetuned_Sarcasm2